FAQs - a future we can share.

 We don’t want to spend our life savings on nursing home care.

 Many people are in your position.
 They have saved a significant nest egg, but not enough to pay for longterm nursing home care.
-Our Sideline to Sideline Planning Process™ can help you to get control of your affairs so that if the need should arise your loved ones will know what you own and how you own it, but we do not provide crisis medicaid planning.
-As much as we may not like paying for expensive nursing home care, please note that the nursing homes you prefer my not have room for medicaid patients, thereby restricting your choices should you decide on this strategy.
+Our Sideline to Sideline Planning Process™ can help you to get control of your affairs so that if the need should arise your loved ones will know what you own and how you own it.
+Moreover we can help you protect your assets from an unnecessary spend-down when qualifying for Medicaid and from other creditors and predators.

 We have an adult child receiving government assistance.
 Can we leave her an inheritance without jeopardizing it?